18 Oct 21 by justatest

 How might a masterpiece look?

 masterpiece brought me back to my days at art school where, each day in order to reach the fine art faculty, I walked past the building housing the ceramics and glassblowing kilns.
-Every time I passed by never failed to bring a smile to my face.
+Every time I walked by brought a smile to my face.
 Perched on a high shelf by the window facing outwards was a conspicuous ceramic work moulded on the outline of a vase.
 It been warped and sculpted to resemble a winged mythical creature but in a laughingly ridiculous yet moving way that inexplicably managed to maintain an august historical gravitas along with side-splitting buffoonery.
 Whoever the creator was must be immensely proud of the achievement and I believed that it will win a prize, and without question sell for a high price at the end-of-year show.

 I quickly grew to love that piece.